Prashant041199/Restaurant-app/README.md

 # Restaurant-app

+This app is meant to get the recepies of multiple Dishes sorted based on Breakfast, Lunch, Dinner.
+User can get the recepie, Ingridients, and Instruction along with video of the recepie of the dish.

 # This project was build using react.js and is fully responsive (Can be accessed on any Device).

 Note: you must have node.js installed on you system to deply this app.